Move America Forward: History

 K9 Care Packages, a program to support military working dogs and their handlers, was launched by the organization in October 2011.
 Move America Forward was named "Top-rated Nonprofit" by Great Nonprofits in 2014 and 2015.
 That March, the Rogers Family Company donated coffee and tea to Move America Forward for troops.
 Stag Arms partnered with the organization for the 2014 Troopathon in July.

 In June 2015, Move America Forward hosted its 8th annual Troopathon fundraiser to help send care packages to American troops deployed in war zones overseas.
 The organization raised over $280,000.
-State Assemblyman Devon Mathis, Hulk Hogan, Rush Limbaugh, Sean Hannity, Mark Levin, Geraldo Rivera, Brian Kilmeade, Dennis Miller, Adam Corolla, Herman Cain, Ted Nugent, Jerry Bruckheimer, Joe Theismann, Tony Orlando, and Nancy Grace made appearances on the broadcast that year.
+State Assemblyman Devon Mathis, Hulk Hogan, Rush Limbaugh, Sean Hannity, Mark Levin, Geraldo Rivera, Brian Kilmeade, Dennis Miller, Adam Carolla, Herman Cain, Ted Nugent, Jerry Bruckheimer, Joe Theismann, Tony Orlando, and Nancy Grace made appearances on the broadcast that year.
 Prior to the 2015 Chattanooga shootings on July 16, 2015, Move America Forward advocated for more security at military recruiting centers.
 After the shooting, the organization released a statement in support of lawmakers that wants to allow military recruiters to carry firearms.

 In 2016, Move America Forward partnered with the Wounded Warrior Project to send care packages to troops overseas to show support for those away from their families during the holiday season.

 Move America Forward received a 2 out of 4 star rating from Charity Navigator.
 Guidestar rated the organization as a Platinum Participant.